 It's worth noting from this brief clip how Chris gets into detailed case studies on his website, where we also get to learn about his personality and communication skills.

 Tip: Learn project documentation from READMEs guide by GitHub.

 Again, the most important aspect of deployment is code quality.
 Learn the best practices to write your programs more effectively.
 This will help you learn what to include and what to avoid, how to strike the right balance, and why it's the best choice.

 You might benefit from the book Effective Python to learn specific ways to write better Python code.
 It's highly recommended in the developer community.

 Your work will not go unnoticed.
 Honing your coding skills and learning from others will help you become a better researcher.

 You could configure a local Jupyter environment with GitHub or Deepnote to publish your projects.
-The single document approach with Jupyter Notebook makes life easy to develop, visualize and add information, and formulas that make work more understandable, repeatable, and shareable.
+The single document approach with Jupyter Notebook makes it easy to develop, visualize, and add information and formulas that make work more understandable, repeatable, and shareable.

 This is what data scientists are doing.
 It is a common practice to demonstrate that you have the technical skills and ability to explain complex topics in a way that is understandable.

 With building a professional portfolio, your goal should be to stand out and be one of a kind, not one of many.